DefensiveOrigins/LabBuilding101/README.md

 | ![Workstation Certificate Offer](img/linux-rdp-cert-ws.jpg) |
 |------------------------------------------------|

 The domain controller will prompt you to accept the discovery settings.
-Your lab is isolated and our guidance is to click **Yes**.
-The course authors do not believe choosing **No** will affect any of the course content.
+The lab is isolated and general guidance is to click **Yes**.

 | ![Domain Controller Initial Desktop](img/linux-rdp-initial-dc-desktop.jpg) |
 |------------------------------------------------|